shawnAhamed/shawnAhamed/README.md

 # shawnAhamed

-tjhis is a simple portfolio code.
+This is a simple portfolio html&css code.